-The idea of creating compost in your back yard is as simple as the execution:
+Creating compost in your back yard is simple with this 8 step method.

 In just a couple of months, you can use the new soil created by the composted material in your garden.